-For the three months ended March 31, 2024, net income attributable to HF Sinclair stockholders was \$314.7 million compared to \$353.3 million for the three months ended March 31, 2023.
+For the three months ended March 31, 2024 June 30, 2024, net income attributable to HF Sinclair stockholders was \$314.7 million compared \$151.8 million compared to \$353.3 million \$507.7 million for the three months ended March 31, 2023 June 30, 2023.
+For the six months ended June 30, 2024, net income attributable to HF Sinclair stockholders was \$466.5 million compared to \$860.9 million for the six months ended June 30, 2023.

-Our results for the first quarter of 2024 were impacted by seasonal demand weakness for transportation fuels, partially offset by constrained refined product supply.
+Our results for the first second quarter of 2024 were primarily impacted by seasonal demand weakness for transportation fuels, partially offset by constrained refined product supply, high utilization rates in the refining industry.
 We continue to adjust our operational plans to evolving market conditions.
 The extent to which our future results are affected by volatile regional and global economic conditions will depend on various factors and consequences beyond our control.

-In the Refining segment, we saw lower refining margins in both the West and Mid-Continent regions in the first quarter of 2024 as a result of seasonal demand weakness in gasoline and diesel sales during the period.
+In the Refining segment, we saw lower refining margins in both the West and Mid-Continent regions in the first second quarter of 2024 principally as a result of seasonal demand weakness in gasoline and diesel sales high utilization rates across the industry.
+Additionally, we completed planned maintenance activities at our Parco refinery during the period.
 Additionally, we began planned maintenance activities for the year during the first quarter of 2024 at our Puget Sound refinery.
-For the second quarter of 2024, we expect to run between 620,000 - 650,000 barrels per day of crude oil.
-This guidance reflects the completion of ongoing planned maintenance activities at our Puget Sound refinery as well as planned maintenance at our Parco refinery during the second quarter.
-Refined product margins are expected to strengthen in the second quarter of 2024 as a result of increased demand heading into the summer driving season.
+For the second third quarter of 2024, we expect to run between 520,000 570,000 - 650,000 600,000 barrels per day of crude oil.
+This guidance oil, which reflects the completion of ongoing planned maintenance activities at our Puget Sound refinery as well as planned maintenance at our Parco refinery during the second quarter.
+Refined product margins are expected to strengthen in the second quarter of 2024 as a result of increased demand heading into the summer driving season, and El Dorado refineries.

-In the Renewables segment, weakened RINs and Low Carbon Fuel Standard ("LCFS") prices impacted renewable diesel margins in the first quarter of 2024.
-For the second quarter of 2024, we expect planned maintenance at our renewable diesel unit ("RDU") within our Parco co-located refinery and continued weakness in RINs and LCFS prices to impact renewable diesel margins.
+In the Renewables segment, weakened we saw improved performance as a result of increased sales volumes and feedstock optimization despite continued weakness in RINs and Low Carbon Fuel Standard ("LCFS") prices impacted renewable diesel margins in the first quarter of 2024.
+For the second quarter of 2024, we expect and planned maintenance at our renewable diesel unit ("RDU") within our Parco co-located refinery and impacted renewable diesel margins in the second quarter of 2024.
+For the third quarter of 2024, we expect continued weakness in RINs and LCFS prices to impact renewable diesel margins.

-In the Marketing segment, we saw strong value in the Sinclair branded sites during the first quarter of 2024 as the marketing business continued to provide a consistent sales channel with margin uplift for our produced fuels.
-We continue to target 5% or more annual growth in the number of branded sites.
+In the Marketing segment, we saw continued to see strong value in the Sinclair branded sites during the first second quarter of 2024 as the marketing business continued to provide a consistent sales channel with margin uplift for our produced fuels.
+We continue expect to target 5% or more annual growth in grow the number of branded sites, sites by approximately 10% over the next six to twelve months.

-In the Lubricants & Specialties segment, during the first quarter of 2024, despite weakening base oil prices during the period, we continued to see strong performance, driven by sales mix optimization across our portfolio.
+In the Lubricants & Specialties segment, during the first second quarter of 2024, despite weakening base oil prices during the period, we continued to see strong performance, driven by increased sales volumes, sales mix optimization and base oil integration across our portfolio.

-In the Midstream segment, our results benefited from higher revenues from tariff increases during the first quarter of 2024.
+In the Midstream segment, our results benefited from higher revenues from tariff increases during increased sales volumes and higher tariffs in the first second quarter of 2024.